Portfolio Performance

 My fiscal year begins on Apr 18 as that's the day I bought my first stock.

 The performance I quote here is my real portfolio performance and this is my entire investable portfolio.
 I manage the retirement funds for myself and my wife which we have spread over a few IRAs.
 I also manage some after tax money we used to have sitting in a bank.
-When I talk about "my portfolio" I am talking about 100% of our retirement funds plus the 80% of our savings that's not sitting in a bank.
+When I talk about "my portfolio" I am talking about 100% of our retirement funds plus most of our savings.
 I don't buy any bonds, mutual funds, or ETFs, just the cheap tiny companies I blog about.

 I started investing by managing about $5k of my retirement funds.
 As I gained confidence I took over more and more of the retirement funds and eventually started investing some of the money we had sitting in a bank savings account.
 With the after tax bank money I did small odd-lot arbs for a year or two then changed to just buying the same cheap stocks I buy in my retirement accounts.